 This annual report presents information and statistics that serve as indicators of quality for our mental health services.
 Active monitoring of services is vital to ensuring New Zealanders are receiving quality mental health care.

-The focus of this year’s report is on the transformational journey that mental health care in New Zealand is undergoing.
-In 2015 a record number of people accessed specialist mental health and addiction services.
+Mental health care in New Zealand continues on a transformational journey.
+In 2016 a record number of people accessed specialist mental health and addiction services.
 This increase is consistent with international trends, and has occurred in the context of population growth, improved non-governmental organisation reporting, growing social awareness and increasingly open discussion of mental health issues.

 More New Zealanders are seeking and receiving mental health care, which is positive.
 But services are experiencing increasing pressure.
 We must continue to ensure that services are best placed to respond to the changing needs of the populations they serve.

 This report is divided into three main sections.

 - Context – an overview of the legislative and service delivery contexts in which the Office operates.